MicrosoftDocs/azure-ai-docs/articles/search/search-import-data-portal.md

 Azure AI Search has two import wizards that automate indexing and object creation so that you can begin querying immediately.
 If you're new to Azure AI Search, these wizards are one of the most powerful features at your disposal.
 With minimal effort, you can create an indexing or enrichment pipeline that exercises most of the functionality of Azure AI Search.

-The **Import data wizard** supports nonvector workflows.
++ **Import data wizard** supports nonvector workflows.
 You can extract alphanumeric text from raw documents.
 You can also configure applied AI and built-in skills that infer structure and generate text searchable content from image files and unstructured data.

-The **Import and vectorize data wizard** supports vectorization.
++ **Import and vectorize data wizard** adds chunking and vectorization.
 You must specify an existing deployment of an embedding model, but the wizard makes the connection, formulates the request, and handles the response.
 It generates vector content from text or image content.

 If you're using the wizard for proof-of-concept testing, this article explains the internal workings of the wizards so that you can use them more effectively.